ScienceStacks/SciSheets/scipy_proceedings/papers/joseph_hellerstein/scisheets.rst

      unittest.main()

 Last, we consider performance.
+Our experience is that
-Typically, there are two
+there are two common
-causes of poor performance.
+causes of poor performance
-The first is having a
+in our current implementation of SciSheets.
+The first relates to data size since since, at present,
-large amount of data, since the current implementation of SciSheets embeds data with the
+SciSheets embeds data with the
 HTML document that is rendered by the browser.
-Note that this problem does not exist if the spreadsheet is exported and runs as a standalone Python program.
-That said, we do plan to implement a policy whereby data are downloaded on demand and cached locall.
+We expect to address this by implementing a feaure whereby data are downloaded on demand and cached locally.

 The second cause of poor performance is having many iterations of the formula evaluation loop.
-If there are  *N > 1* formula columns, then the best case is to evaluate each formula column twice.
+If there is more than one formula column, then the best case is to evaluate each formula column twice.
 The first execution produces the desired result
 (which is possible